 To humans, such noise might resemble extremely loud static on the television or radio, combined with "chirps" or pulses.
-According to the U.S. Geological Survey, pond and laboratory studies have shown that silver and bighead carp-the two invasive carp, which iump way the carp alone jump from the water to the sound of motors.
+According to the U.S. Geological Survey, pond and laboratory studies have shown that silver and bighead carp-the two most-feared Asian carp species-react negatively to "complex sounds," while many native fish species don't, evident in the way the carp alone jump from the water to the sound of motors.

 This is just one of many outside-the-box technologies that scientists with the Army Corps and other agencies are developing to combat invasive species, one of the most persistent threats to our nation's waters.
 The GLMRIS study identified 35 nuisance species in the Mississippi River and Great Lakes watersheds that are considered high risks to migrate between them.
 The Mississippi system is vulnerable to invasion by a number of potentially damaging critters including the blood-sucking, eel-like sea lamprey and a fish-killing virus, the report said.